Non-consensual condom removal: History and practice

 In an article published in the Columbia Journal of Gender and Law, Alexandra Brodsky described victims' experiences, legal implications, and legal avenues to address non-consensual condom removal.
 The term stealthing has been in use in the gay community to describe the criminal transmission of HIV since at least 2014.

 Brodsky described how the practice of stealthing is discussed, described, and advocated for on various websites and forums.
 These forums are sometimes used to brag about committing stealthing and to share tips on how to do it.
-How-to guides have been posted to social media platforms like The Experience Project.
+How-to guides have been posted to social media platforms like Experience Project.
 The practice has also been described as "a threat to [a victim's] bodily agency and as a dignitary harm", and men who do this "justify their actions as a natural male instinct".
 Columbia Law School professor Suzanne Goldberg says that the practice of stealthing is likely not new, but its promotion on the internet among men is new.
 Belgian journalist Heleen Debruyne emphasised in 2017 that the media should not refer to stealthing as a 'new sex trend' as if it were a harmless fad, but make clear that it is a 'form of abuse'.

 Teitelman et al. (2011) found that condom negotiation is often silenced by male partners in adolescent relationships, partially due to the woman's fear of her partner's response, a feeling of obligation, and a lack of knowledge or skills in negotiating condom use.
 To prevent this, it is important that male partners are reached with the information as to why condoms are beneficial for them as well.
 Forums for this outreach could include community-wide interventions fostering discussion of healthy and unhealthy relationship practices and prevention programs for HIV/AIDS and STIs.
 Schools can provide a safe site for prevention interventions, but high-risk adolescents who are not in school must be reached through additional means, such as in community centers or detention centers.